-The adjustment procedures described in Chapter 4 use the CALibrate subsystem commands to generate and set internal calibration constants.
+The adjustment procedures described in in this appendix use the CALibrate subsystem commands to generate and set internal calibration constants.
 This general SCPI command procedure is the same for all calibration setups.

 1. Unsecure the function generator See "Calibration Security Code" on page 174.
 Use the following SCPI command